March 2025

 Reform UK has suspended MP Rupert Lowe and referred him to police, alleging he has made "threats of physical violence" against party chairman Zia Yusuf.

-Reported by BBC News - 07/03/25
+Reported - 07/03/25

 Bulgarians guilty of spying for Russia in the UK